usena/To-Do/README.md

 In this app, you can log in or sign up.
 There are two log in methods: email & password, and google.

-Finally, you can go to home page you can add, edit, or delete task.
+Finally, you can go to home page where you can add, edit, or delete task.

 When clicking on the circle profile button on the Navbar, you will be navigated to the profile page where you can edit your first name and last name.
 And when clicking on the Task List on Navbar, you will be navigated to the home page.